paladin-t/b8/docs/manual.md

 ### Sound effects

-Redundant sound effect callings will be abandoned if all the channels are occupied.
+Channel is indicated implicitly when play a sound effect; redundant sound effect will be abandoned if all the channels are occupied.

-* `SFX y, hz, tm, ...`: plays a sound effect sequence, can be used with one or more sets of tones as `SFX y0, hz0, tm0, y1, hz1, tm1, ... yn, hzn, tmn`
+* `WAVE()`: creates a wave object for prefab sound effect
+* `Wave.PUSH(y, hz, tm, vol = 1)`: pushes a sample node, each wave object can contain up to 256 sample nodes
 	* `y`: waveform type, 1/2/3/4/5 respectively for sine/square/triangle/sawtooth/noise
 	* `hz`: frequency
 	* `tm`: duration in seconds
+	* `vol`: volume of the sample node, will be multiplied with global sound effect volume
+* `Wave.LEN()`: gets the sample count

+* `SFX wav, loop = FALSE`: plays a prefab sound effect wave
+	* returns sound effect id
+* `SFX y, hz, tm, ...`: plays a sound effect sequence, can be used with one or more sets of tones as `SFX y0, hz0, tm0, y1, hz1, tm1, ... yn, hzn, tmn`
+	* returns sound effect id
+* `STOP id`: stops sound effect started by `SFX`
+	* `id`: sound effect to stop

 Plus 4096 to `y` for interpolating `hz` from current set with the following one's `hz`.